URI Day Highlights Student Research and the Future of AI Education in Rhode Island

 In addition to research demonstrations, the CYPHER team promoted the College of Engineering’s newly approved artificial intelligence and machine learning (AI/ML) certificate.
 Attendees were invited to participate in a one-question survey asking what the most important step the College of Engineering can take in 2026–2027 to advance AI/ML education in Rhode Island—encouraging direct engagement with policymakers and the public on the future of technology education in the state.

-The team—composed of students, researchers, and faculty—engaged directly with policymakers and attendees, explaining how their work contributes to both national security and real-world problem solving.
+The team—composed of students, faculty, and staff—engaged directly with policymakers and attendees, explaining how their work contributes to both national security and real-world problem solving.
 Their presence reflected the broader mission of URI Day: to demonstrate the value of continued investment in research, education, and public impact.

 “The CYPHER table was dynamic, grabbing everyone’s attention,” said Mehmet Seckin, assistant teaching professor in electrical, computer, and biomedical engineering.
 “I’m proud to see this effort and confident that visitors left with ‘CYPHER’ etched in their minds.
 Great things happen when passion meets teamwork!”